Farmer Profile: Dennis

 DENNIS: Farming runs in my family.
 However, by the time I was born, my parents had several businesses and farming took a backseat.
 My parents are extremely hard-workers and very hands on with everything they do.
 They have a DIY mentality that I inherited.
-They have always been a constant source of education and help for me throughout my life.
+They have always been a constant source of education and have helped me throughout my life.
 When I started farming, I did everything from landscaping to plumbing.
 Almost everything I did was by trial and error with a bit of ingenuity.
 I feel like growing cannabis is the same way.
-There is a lot of problem solving and figuring out what the plants need to thrive.
+There is a lot of problem-solving and figuring out what the plants need to thrive.

 What lessons did nature, and the cannabis plant, teach you?